 The Council agreed to proceed with the chosen route, subject to analysing the technical feasibility of the B1 option.

 A separate application for the Western Gateway between the SWDR junction with the Finchampstead Road and Molly Millars Lane, necessitating the demolition of two houses and providing an offset roundabout, was also submitted in December 2020.
-It is now proposed not to replace the railway bridge carrying the Reading-Waterloo line, the use of this part of the road by HGVs having considerably reduced and the cost of that work being prohibitive.
+It was decided not to replace the railway bridge carrying the Reading-Waterloo line, the use of this part of the road by HGVs having considerably reduced and the cost of that work being prohibitive.
 The Executive Committee’s response, which shared the concern of many submissions about the loss of the signalised crossing to the south of the roundabout, can be seen here.

 The Planning Committee on 18 May 2021 approved both applications.
 In respect of the Western Gateway, a condition was added at the meeting requiring the provision of a signalised crossing south of the roundabout and an informative was included that lines of sight be ensured on the southern arm of the roundabout following the late decision not to include a crossing at that point.